Maxime-Drelon/Maxime-Drelon/README.md

 Hi there, I’m Max 👋

-I'm a full-stack web developer who graduated from Epitech Paris and is currently working at Onepoint.
+I'm a full-stack web developer who graduated from Epitech Paris and currently working at Onepoint.

 - 👀 I’m passionate about software development and always eager to learn new technologies.
 - 🚀 I'm currently working on a game about exploring procedural dungeons.